ARE YOU THE VICTIM OF A TRUCKING ACCIDENT?

 The trucking regulation requires truck drivers to reduce speed when these hazardous conditions exist and even requires a truck driver to stop driving if the driver can’t drive safely while those conditions exist.

 If you are a truck driver working for a national trucking company and you are seriously injured due to a defect in the truck, you may be able to successfully sue for damages beyond the wage and medical benefits provided by your state's workers' compensation system.
 This is because the workers' compensation laws only prevent you from suing your own employer, but don't block lawsuits against another company that owns the truck or companies that manufactured the truck or individually defective truck parts.

 The Maurer Law Firm represents seriously injured victims of truck accidents across the United States.
 If you have been seriously injured or have lost a loved one in a truck accident, or are a lawyer seeking co-counsel, we welcome your inquires.
-To Contact a Truck Accident Lawyer, fill out our free WEB case review form, or phone us directly at (845) 896-LAWS (5297).
+To schedule a free consultation with our experienced Poughkeepsie and Fishkill truck accident lawyer, please contact The Maurer Law Firm.